Rohanberiwal/pslab-python/README.md

 For more information see [https://pslab.io](https://pslab.io).

+## Features
+Features
+Highlight the key features and capabilities of the PSLab Python Library, such as:
+Communication with PSLab for various experiments.
+Integration with the PSLab GUI.
+Support for measurement tools including an oscilloscope, waveform generator, logic analyzer, programmable voltage, current source, and servo control.
+Open-source nature and collaboration with the PSLab project.

 ## Buy

 * You can get a Pocket Science Lab device from the [FOSSASIA Shop](https://fossasia.com).